Coordinated Entry Policies & Standards

 Crisis Assistance Directory by Community (Updated March 2024)

-Important GRCoC Documents:
+Important GRCoC Documents

 GRCoC Bylaws (revised April 2023)

-Collaborative Applicant MOU (2024)
+Collaborative Applicant MOU (2025)

-Coordinated Entry System Coordinator MOU (2024)
+Coordinated Entry System Coordinator MOU (2025)

 The Greater Richmond Continuum of Care (GRCoC) develops and maintains policies that guide our region’s coordinated response to homelessness.
 These policies ensure consistent practices across providers, promote equity, and align with federal and state requirements.
 Key areas include Coordinated Entry, Housing First, emergency transfers, prioritization, and project performance.
 Policies are regularly reviewed and updated through a collaborative process with input from providers, system partners, and people with lived experience.